Repaint Hixon House

 The porches are doing what wooden porches always do, and this summer the floor of the front porch, under the library windows, was entirely replaced with volunteer labor and donations.
 It looks great, and large tour groups enjoy using it.
 Another big maintenance job this year was replacing the roof on the Visitors’ Center, which you may know as the wash house.
 That’s what the Hixon family called it, and what we still call it when we forget!
 Funding for that came from the now nearly-depleted campaign known as Phase II of the 2004 Hixon House restoration project.
 Part of Phase II funds were designated for the wash house, and we are happy to have accomplished that.

 The copper roof over the Turkish Nook has been repaired, after water had come through and damaged the gold leaf on the ceiling.
 The repair to the ceiling is scheduled for this fall, and insurance should cover it.
 We have also been contending with a failing fire alarm system.
 With 27 smoke alarms, plus heat detectors and fire pulls, this is a crucial part of our security.
 A Hixon family member has generously helped to pay for replacing the fire alarm, and at the same time upgrading to an internet monitoring system.
-We both agreed that if Gideon Hixon were alive today he would certainly have Internet, and that we can’t do better than follow his proclivity for current and up-to-date technology.
+We both agreed that if Gideon Hixon were alive today he would certainly have Internet, and that we can’t do better than follow his tendency for current and up-to-date technology.

 The House Exterior